 Alsace wines date back at least 2,000 years.
 There is no family that has promoted this ancient wine region more than Hugel.
-The iconic Hugel Gewurztraminer 2013 is for us the benchmark against which all others can be judged.
+The iconic Hugel Gewurztraminer is for us the benchmark against which all others can be judged.
 Wonderfully easy to drink – it just slips down – it walks the incredibly narrow path between being a crowd pleaser and having immense sophistication, itself a reflection of a long growing season and maturation.
-The 2013 vintage is superb giving a fine, well-balanced wine with great depth.
+This vintage is superb giving a fine, well-balanced wine with great depth.
 This is a highly perfumed wine, with tropical fruit and lychee overtones plus cardamon spice, saffron and liquorice.
 Perfect as an aperitif, with lobster, Chinese or spicy food or with pork, pheasant or partridge.
 One of our all time favourite nemeses.

 *Local Free Delivery: SL3 and SL4 postcode (Windsor/Datchet)

 *Local Free Delivery: All SL (Except SL7), HP9, GU25, TW18, TW19 & TW20 postcodes.
 (Min.
 6 bottles or 1 Hamper or 1 of our selected Wine cases purchased)

 - England and Wales £10.00

 - England and Wales Free Delivery (Over £200 purchased)

 - Scotland £15.00 (EH, FK, G, KA, KY, ML, DG and TD postcodes)